CamCove-Crichton/newborn-photography/README.md

 - To allow users to signup or login using social media accounts
 - To allow users to reset their password if they cannot remember their existing password
 - To have users receive an authentication email when signing up to validatate their email address
+- To allow the admin to be able to edit the blog content, and add new blogs to the site
+- To allow users to be able to like and comment on blog posts
+- To have the admin be able to update images on the gallery page
+- To allow users the ability to like or favorite images in the gallery as poses they would like to try achieve in their photoshoot session

 ### Wireframes & Database Designs